 - Don’t run a portable generator in the rain unless you cover and vent it.

 - Don’t refuel a hot generator.
 Turn it off and let it cool first.
 This will prevent any gas spilled on hot engine parts from igniting and reduce the risk of burns.

 - Store extra gas for the generator in gas containers.
 Keep them away from any potential sources of heat or fire, or inside the house.

 - Avoid electrical hazards by plugging appliances directly into the generator or use a heavy-duty, outdoor-rated extension cord that has no damage.
-Have your electrician, install a transfer switch for a 5,000-rated-watt or larger generator.
-This will connect generator to your circuit panel so you can get power to hardwired appliances and avoid the danger of using extension cords.

 - Don’t try to backfeed your house by plugging the generator into a wall outlet.
 This will cause an electrocution risk to utility workers and neighbors served using the same utility transformer.
 This will also bypass built-in household circuit protection devices, and may fry your electronics or start an electrical fire.